-(1) Dividends paid by a company resident in a Contracting State to a resident of the other Contracting State may be taxable only in the other Contracting State.
+(1) Dividends paid by a company which is a resident of a Party to a resident of the other Party who is the beneficial owner thereof, shall be taxable only in that other Party.

-(3) The provisions of paragraph (1) hereof shall not apply if the beneficiary of profits is a resident of a Contracting State and carries out business in the other Contracting State, in which the company paying the profits through a permanent establishment resident therein, or performs in that other State independent professions through a fixed base situated therein, and the ownership of the share, upon which the profits are paid, is effectively connected with such permanent establishment or fixed base.
-In such case, the provisions of Articles 8 or 15 thereof, as requires, shall apply.
+(3) The provisions of paragraph 1 shall not apply if the beneficial owner of the dividends, being a resident of a Party, carries on business in the other Party of which the company paying the dividends is a resident, through a permanent establishment situated therein, and the holding in respect of which the dividends are paid is effectively connected with such permanent establishment.
+In such case the provisions of Article 8 or Article 15, as the case may be, shall apply.

 (4) Where a company which is a resident of a Party derives profits or income from the other Party, that other Party may not impose any tax on the dividends paid by the company, except insofar as such dividends are paid to a resident of that other Party or insofar as the holding in respect of which the dividends are paid is effectively connected with a permanent establishment situated in that other Party, nor subject the company's undistributed profits to a tax on the company's undistributed profits, even if the dividends paid or the undistributed profits consist wholly or partly of profits or income arising in such other Party.